 Week 18 MHR Games of the Week

 As we continue into Week 18 of the youth hockey season, this week we received more great news as all youth and high school sports considered to be “high risk,” including hockey, were allowed to resume in New York as of Feb.
-1. Other sports impacted by this decision include football, wrestling, rugby, basketball, contact lacrosse, volleyball, martial arts, competitive cheer and group dance.
+1. Other Sports Watches impacted by this decision include football, wrestling, rugby, basketball, contact lacrosse, volleyball, martial arts, competitive cheer and group dance.

 The New York State Department of Health issued the following statement: “Effective Feb.
 1, 2021, participants in higher-risk sports and recreation activities may partake in individual or distanced group training and organized no/low-contact group training and, further, may partake in other types of play, including competitions and tournaments, only as permitted by the respective local health authorities, (i.e., county health department).